mmcgoey/CMPUT404-assignment-web-client/README.md

 Collaboration
 ========================
 I collaborated with Aaron Skiba during the completion of this assignment.
-I confirm that we followed the collaboration guidlines and did not share any code
+I confirm that we followed the collaboration guidelines and did not share any code